Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Analysis

-To test the hypotheses while accounting for uncertainty in the model structure, we used Bayesian model averaging \citep{raftery1995accounting, hoeting1999bayesian,hinne2019conceptual} and specified 16 possible models as an orthogonal combination of the different possible hypotheses.
-For example, $\mathcal{M}_{1}$ specifies the presence of the same-side bias, the presence of the heads-tails bias, the presence of between-people heterogeneity in same-side bias, and the presence of between-people heterogeneity in the heads/tails bias. $\mathcal{M}_{2}$ specifies the presence of the same-side bias, the presence of the heads-tails bias, the presence of between-people heterogeneity in same-side bias, and the absence of between-people heterogeneity in the heads-tails bias.
-The last model, $\mathcal{M}_{16}$, then specifies the absence of the same-side bias, the absence of the heads-tails bias, the absence of between-people heterogeneity in same-side bias, and the absence of between-people heterogeneity in the heads/tails bias.
-The entire model space is listed as follows:

-Evidence for the parameters of interest may be quantified across the rival models using \emph{inclusion Bayes factors}, a generalization of Bayes factors based on the change from prior to posterior odds \citep{hinne2019conceptual}:
+Evidence in favor of the presence vs. absence of the same-side bias, heads-tails bias, and between-people and between-coin heterogeneities can be evaluated simultaneously using Bayesian model-averaging \citep{raftery1995accounting, hoeting1999bayesian, hinne2019conceptual} and \emph{inclusion Bayes factors}, a generalization of Bayes factors based on the change from prior to posterior odds \citep{hinne2019conceptual}: